-This leads us to the question of the acidity of the soil, and it would appear that generally the soil needed correction in this respect.
+This leads us to the question of the acidity of the soil, and it would appear that generally the soil needed correction in this acid soils.

-This would partly be substantiated by previous poor results with the root crops, which apparently are more likely to be affected by acid soils.
+This would partly be substantiated by previous poor results with the root crops, which apparently are more likely to be affected by shall be pleased to show to anyone afterwards.